Meraki-Solutions/green-state/README.md

 );
 ```

 An important caveat here is that composing states/components in this way means that the entire subscription will re-render every time ANY of the states change.
 This can cause performance issues if one of the subscriptions changes much more frequently than others or the render is expensive.
-This can be solved in a variety of ways (use separate subscriptions so you only re-render the relevant part of the tree, use pure components, etc. but this is a general react issue that is not unique to Green State and is outside the scope of this documentation).
+This can be solved in a variety of ways (use separate subscriptions so you only re-render the relevant part of the tree, use pure components, etc. but this is a general react issue that is not unique to GreenState and is outside the scope of this documentation).

 ## Dependency Injection and Inversion of Control